You Are Here:

 Release Date: October 2008

-- The USPSTF recommends screening for colorectal cancer (CRC) using fecal occult blood testing, sigmoidoscopy, or colonoscopy, in adults, beginning at age 50 years and continuing until age 75 years.
+- The USPSTF recommends screening for colorectal cancer using fecal occult blood testing, sigmoidoscopy, or colonoscopy in adults beginning at age 50 years and continuing until age 75 years.
 The risks and benefits of these screening methods vary.

 Grade: A Recommendation.

-- The USPSTF recommends against routine screening for colorectal cancer in adults age 76 to 85 years.
+- The USPSTF recommends against routine screening for colorectal cancer in adults ages 76 to 85 years.
 There may be considerations that support colorectal cancer screening in an individual patient.